Points On License: Driving Licence Points And DVLA Check Help

 - Third ban within 3 years: minimum 2 years

-6 Points On Driving Licence
+6 Points On Driving Licence: What Actually Happens

-9 Points On License
+9 Points On Licence: The Most Dangerous Number

 Download The Complete UK Endorsement Code Guide